 Our Fourth Amended and Restated Certificate of Incorporation (Certificate of Incorporation) provides that our directors be divided into three classes, Class I directors, Class II directors and Class III directors, serving staggered three-year terms.
-The terms of our Class I directors will expire at the Annual Meeting.
-Our Board has nominated, upon the recommendation of our Nominating and Corporate Governance Committee, Peter Miller, Robert O'Neil and Sriram Venkataraman for election as Class I directors at the Annual Meeting, each to serve a three-year term expiring at our 2021 Annual Meeting of Stockholders or until such person's successor is duly elected and qualified, or until his earlier death, resignation, removal or retirement.
-Messrs.
-Miller and Venkataraman are currently serving as Class I directors, while Mr. O'Neil would be new to our Board of Directors.
-Larry G. Pickering, who currently serves as a Class I director, is not standing for re-election at the Annual Meeting but will continue to serve as a director until the expiration of his term at the Annual Meeting.
-If elected, Mr. O'Neil would replace Mr. Pickering as a Class I director.
+The terms of our Class II directors will expire at the Annual Meeting.
+Our Board of Directors has nominated, upon the recommendation of our Nominating and Corporate Governance Committee, Wilhelmus Groenhuysen, Sandra L. Helton and Joseph C. Scodari for election as Class II directors at the Annual Meeting, each to serve a three-year term expiring at our 2022 Annual Meeting of Stockholders or until such person's successor is duly elected and qualified, or until his or her earlier death, resignation, removal or retirement.
+Mr. Groenhuysen, Ms. Helton and Mr. Scodari are currently serving as Class II directors.
 We expect each nominee will be able to serve if elected.
 If any nominee is unable to serve, proxies will be voted in favor of the remainder of those nominees and for such substitute nominee as may be selected by our Board of Directors.

-Biographical information and the attributes, skills and experience of each nominee that led our Nominating and Corporate Governance Committee and Board of Directors to determine that such nominee should serve as a director are discussed in the "Directors and Executive Officers" section of this Proxy Statement.
+Biographical information and the attributes, skills and experience of each nominee that led our Nominating and Corporate Governance Committee and Board of Directors to determine that such nominee should serve as a director are discussed in the "Executive Officers and Directors" section of this Proxy Statement.